 And to create the basic pattern, you won’t need any fancy tools…some paint and painter’s tape will get the job done!

 Which is why putting stripes on your walls is the first one of our creative wall painting ideas.

-Paint horizontal stripes to make a small room feel wider.
+They can make a narrow room feel wider.

 Make a statement with bold colors and wide stripes.

 Create a more subtle stripe by using a stencil to paint dotted lines on your wall.

 5 | Watercolor effect ombre stripes